moq-wg/moq-transport/draft-lcurley-warp.md

 For example, this formula will prioritize older segments:

 ~~~
-  priority = -timestamp
+  precedence = -timestamp
 ~~~

 ## Cancellation
-During congestion, this strict prioritization will intentionally cause stream starvation for the lowest priority streams.
-This starvation will last until the network fully recovers, which may be indefinite.
+During congestion, prioritization intentionally cause stream starvation for the lowest priority streams.
+Some form of starvation will last until the network fully recovers, which may be indefinite.

 The media consumer SHOULD cancel a stream (via STOP_SENDING frame) after it has been skipped to save bandwidth.
 The media producer SHOULD reset the lowest priority stream (via RESET_STREAM frame) when nearing resource limits.
 Both of these actions will effectively drop the tail of the segment.